-- Present (or projected in case of energy reduction), - Previous half hour, - This day (since start of day (00:00:00)), - This week (since Monday morning (00:00:00)).
+- Present (or projected in case of energy reduction), • - Previous half hour, • - This day (since start of day (00:00:00)), • - This week (since Monday morning (00:00:00)). •

 The present value for each yield is shown in the left part of the tile, together with the appropriate icon (graphical representation of the yield).
 The present demand reduction refers to the total demand reduction that is achieved through NEM, CLASS and SMST operation.
 Energy reduction for the present temporal domain is a projection of the present demand reduction value over one hour, so the value is equivalent to the present demand reduction, but the unit is displayed as MWh (projected).
-Since the present CO2 reduction and customer savings are calculated based on the present demand reduction, their units for present values are shown in kg and £.
+Since the present CO2 reduction and customer savings are calculated based on the present demand reduction, their units for present values are shown in kg/h(projected) and £/h(projected).
+Please note that in case of customer savings calculation, demand reduction that affects this calculation is determined based on the CLASS and SMST benefits only.
+NEM benefits are excluded from this calculation since NEM does not affect LV customers directly and in a way that can be measured by the meter.